MohammadYounes/jquery-scrollLock/README.md

 ##Why Scoll Lock?

 * It does not change wheel scrolling speed, user experience will not be affected.
-* You get the same behavior regardless of the operating system mouse wheel vertical scrolling speed setting.
+* You get the same behavior regardless of the OS mouse wheel vertical scrolling speed setting.

   > On Windows it can be set to one screen or one line up to 100 lines per notch.